ludovic-estival/tcg-collection/README.md

 The goal of this app is to manage a card collection, no matter the game (YGO, MTG, ...).

-## Implemented features:
+## Features:

-- Add cards (one by one and in bulk via a CSV file)
+- Add cards (one by one and in bulk via a CSV file) :white_check_mark:
-- Update card information
+- Update card information :white_check_mark:
-- Delete a card
+- Delete a card :white_check_mark:
-- Calculation of collection value
+- Calculation of collection value :white_check_mark:

-## Next features:

 - Show card image
-- Sort cards by name, rarity, ... in ascending/descending order
+- Sort cards by card attributes in ascending/descending order
+- Track price of valuable or selected cards
+- Show evolution of prices for the collection and individual cards
+- Adapt the app to support all TCG via a settings file

 ## Usefull commands:
 - Install Flask: `pip install Flask`